Menu

 1. Foot Candle Measurements

 A foot-candle represents the amount of light that reaches a surface area, and it’s measured in lumens per square foot.
 In the above plan, you’ll see that there are several reading points within the lighting plan.
-These represent the foot candle readings for each specific point.
+These represent the foot-candle readings for each specific point.
+The average rating and calculation zone's statistics are used to assess lighting uniformity, helping to determine how the brightest point differs from the least bright point, which is important for visual comfort and compliance.
 And if you’d rather look at the layout in meters, the software can also calculate lux instead of foot-candles.

 Lighting Plan Footcandles